pksivanantham/gitpro/README.md

 If you `git pull` (which uses merge), your changes will be buried by the new commits, in addition to an automatically-created merge commit.

 If you `git pull --rebase` instead, git will fast forward your master to upstream's, then apply your changes on top.

+`git pull --allow-unrelated-histories` Scenario 1:
+1. Created repo in local and added commits
+2. Created repo in github with readme file.

+Now we want local repo to sync with origin repository then we have to use pull with --allow-unrelated-histories `git pull --allow-unrelated-histories`